DennisSullivan/theSullivanClan/puzzles/pips/docs/INTERACTION_RULES.md

 If valid → commit

-If invalid → return to tray (see 4.3)
+If invalid → return to former board position

-4.2 Dropped on a tray slot
+4.2 Dropped on a Tray Slot
-The domino is removed from the board (if applicable).
+Domino is removed from the board (if applicable).

-The domino is placed into its homeSlot.
+Domino is placed into its homeSlot.

 Orientation is reset to 0°.

-The tray renderer centers it.
+Tray renderer centers it.

-4.3 Dropped elsewhere (invalid drop)
+4.3 Dropped Elsewhere (Invalid Drop)
-The domino is returned to the tray.
+Domino is returned to the tray.

 Orientation is reset to 0°.

-This includes dragging off the board or missing a tray slot.
+Includes dragging off the board or missing a tray slot.

 5. Human‑Friendly Input Rules
 5.1 Movement Threshold
 Movement under 20px is treated as “no movement.”

-This threshold applies to:
+Applies to:

 Double‑click detection

-Click‑only detection
+Single‑click detection

 Preventing accidental drags

 5.2 Double‑Click Protection
-If the second click occurs within the double‑click window (250ms) and movement is under 20px, it is always treated as a double‑click, not a drag.
+If the second click occurs within 250ms and movement is under 20px, it is always treated as a double‑click, not a drag.

 6. Summary
 Pips uses two distinct rotation systems (tray vs. board), two anchoring systems (center vs. pivot half), and a unified drag‑and‑drop model with human‑friendly thresholds.
 These rules ensure predictable, accessible, and consistent behavior across all interactions.